Last Updated on 07/10/2025

 Eliminate unnecessary landing page redirects, also known as redirect chains or loops, as they contribute to delays in page rendering.

-Unwanted redirects can occur when transitioning to a mobile site or due to an excessive number of redirects on the site.
+Unwanted redirects can occur when transitioning to a mobile site or due to excessive redirects on the site.

 Implement a fully responsive website and update redirects to streamline the redirection process.